artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

   <img src="Images/ViDBo.png" width=70% height=70%>
 </p>

 You can see how the switches value is shown in the 7-segment displays.
+Note that this device is shown in the simulator outside the board.

 ## Exercise 5